-What Are The Different Types of Slip and Fall Risks?
+What Are The Different Types of Slip and Fall Risks and How Can A Victim Recover Compensation?

-After a fall caused by the negligence of a property owner, a shopper in Florida has the right to have their damages (pain and suffering, lost wages, medical expenses, etc.) paid by those who are responsible for the accident.
-That’s not as easy to do in Florida as it may be in other states.
-That’s because of a Florida law that requires the accident victim — the person who fell — to find admissible evidence about the store and the shopping mall operators.
+However, that’s not as easy to do in Florida as it may be in other states.
+That’s because of a Florida law that requires the accident victim — the person who fell — to prove their case with admissible evidence that shows the store or shopping mall operator was negligent.

-Specifically, the injury victim must dig up testimony and documents which meet the standards of admissible evidence to show it is more likely than not that they had (1) actual knowledge or (2) constructive knowledge that there was a dangerous condition which was the cause of the person’s injury.
+Specifically, the injury victim must obtain testimony and provide evidence that meets standards of admissibility which show it is more likely than not that the business owner had (1) actual knowledge or (2) constructive knowledge that there was a dangerous condition and that dangerous condition caused the victim’s injuries.

-In other words, the shopper has to provide proof of the store or mall operator’s knowledge.
-Not the store or the mall operator.
+Meaning, the victim has to provide proof of the store or mall operator’s knowledge.
+It’s not the store or the mall operator’s obligation to prove their knowledge.
+The burden is on the slip and fall victim.

 Premises liability for transitory foreign substances in a business establishment.—